 Marsa Alam Red Sea Coast, Egypt Travel Guide

 El Quseir: This historic Red Sea port town lies north of Marsa Alam.
-It features an authentic Egyptian experience, with an old fort, a mosque, and a local market.
+It has an authentic Egyptian experience, with an old fort, a mosque, and a local market.
 The drive takes approximately 1.5-2 hours.

 A national park offering extensive opportunities for desert exploration, birdwatching, and visiting ancient sites.